 - Add the bacon and fry crispy.
 Remove the bacon and let it drain on a paper towel.

 - Reduce the heat to medium low and add the butternut squash noodles into the skillet with the bacon fat.
 Cover and let cook 4-5 mins.
 Stir once or twice.

 - Remove the noodles and set aside.
 Remove the skillet from the heat and reduce to the lowest heat.

-- Add the cream, salt, pepper and cheeses to a small pot on low heat.
+- Add the cream, salt, pepper and cheeses to the skillet (still removed from the heat).
 Let it warm.
 If it begins to boil or pop, remove it from the heat.Have a cup of cold water on standby.

 - After it has warmed for 2 mins, SPOON the cream into the bowl with the yolks and MIX AFTER EACH SPOONFUL.
 This is called tempering - gradually raising the temperature of the yolks to the temperature of the cream so they don't scramble.

-- When you’ve mixed all of the cream with the yolks, return the mixture to the pot on the lowest heat.
+- When you've mixed all of the cream with the yolks, return the mixture to the skillet and place back on the low heat.
 Cook for 1-2 mins.If you see any chunk or texture in the sauce, immediately remove from the heat.
-Add 1 Tbsp of water and stir.
+Add 1 tablespoon of water and stir.
 Do not scrape the bottom when stirring.The yolks have to cook for 2 mins, so return to the heat if necessary.

 - Add the noodles and toss to coast them with the sauce.